mvolkmann/MyUnixEnv/notes/GoNotes.md

   - by default, blocks until the channel sends it (unbuffered)
 - channel direction

-  - the type `chan` can send and receive values
+  - the type `chan` can both send and receive values
   - to only allow sending, use `chan<-`
   - to only allow receiving, use `<-chan`